 Lake Regional offers a full range of diagnostic testing for sleep disorders.
-This testing includes sleep studies, multiple sleep latency testing, home sleep studies and maintenance of wakefulness testing.
-Our team of physicians, nurses and technologists are dedicated to the field of sleep medicine and to patients with sleep-related issues.
+This testing includes sleep studies and home sleep studies.
+Our team is dedicated to the field of sleep medicine and to patients with sleep-related issues.

 We know that one-size sleep studies do not fit all.
 We make it a priority to provide individualized treatment plans for patients who experience all types of sleep problems.
 At Lake Regional Sleep Center, you receive thorough assessments and follow-up care to meet your specific physical, physiological, mental and behavioral needs.